 s148-01

-Bharat Ventures sets up Rs 340 crore fund for startups
+Bharat Ventures to set up Rs 340 crore fund for start-ups

-Social impact investment fund Next Bharat Ventures and Suzuki Motor Corporation subsidiary IFSC Pvt Ltd have raised a Rs 340 crore fund.
+The Social Impact Investment Fund Next Bharat Ventures and IFSC Private Limited, a subsidiary of Suzuki Motor Corporation, have set up a fund of Rs 340 crore.
 The fund aims to support social impact entrepreneurs building sustainable businesses by addressing social challenges in Tier II cities and beyond.
-Bharat Ventures will next focus on startups in the fields of agriculture, financial inclusion, rural supply chain and mobility.
+Next, Bharat Ventures will focus on start-ups in the areas of agriculture, financial inclusion, rural supply chain and mobility.

 The investment fund has launched a four-month 'Next Bharat Residency Programme' for early-stage entrepreneurs.
-The objective is to select entrepreneurs who are impactful, have a clear problem-solving approach and are committed to contributing to rural society or the informal sector in India.
+The objective is to select entrepreneurs who are influential, have a clear problem-solving approach, and are committed to contributing to the rural community or the informal sector in India.

-The Suzuki Innovation Center, established 2.5 years ago at IIT Hyderabad, will now be a part of Next Bharat Ventures.
-The center will continue to work on open innovation and Indo-Japan ecosystem building for social good, the statement said.
+Suzuki Innovation Centre, which was established at IIT Hyderabad 2.5 years ago, will now be a part of Next Bharat Ventures. "" "This centre will continue to work on open innovation and Indo-Japan ecosystem building for social good," "the statement said"

 Category